sayakpaul/simple-image-recaptioning/README.md

 By default, the script will use all the available GPUs.
 Refer to the `main.py` script for a full list of the supported CLI arguments.

-I tested the above commands on two A100s.
+I tested the above commands on two A100s and on eight H100s.

 ## Principles